 — Jason Engle, Orangefield Water Supply Corporation

-For more than two decades, Communities Unlimited (CU) has stood beside OFWSC as that pressure has intensified — through hurricanes, loan moratoriums, rate studies, system failures, population growth, and a wastewater system unlike almost anything in Texas.
+For more than two decades, Communities Unlimited (CU) has stood beside OFWSC as that pressure intensified — through hurricanes, loan moratoriums, rate studies, emergency repairs, population growth, and a wastewater system unlike almost anything in Texas.

 A Long Partnership Rooted in Trust